benjacoblee/lc-prep/tree-traversal/README.md

 -   Create an empty stack and push root node to stack
 -   While the stack is not empty:
     -   Pop an item from the stack
+    -   Push the popped value to the values array
     -   Push the right child of popped item to the stack
     -   Push the left child of popped item to the stack